 The number of times your publications have been cited by others may be used to assess quality of research and can be used for recruitment, promotion and funding allocation.

 Using bibliometrics is only one (and often criticised!) way of looking at research performance.
-Be aware if you are looking at citation data, different search tools will have different coverage.
+Be aware if you are looking at citation data, different search tools will have different years of coverage and very different methods of calculating a score.
 The main citation counting tools may be less useful for some subjects like Arts and Humanities, Engineering and Computer Science.
 See subject guides for more information for your subject area.